CumulusNetworks/docs/content/cumulus-linux-43/Installation-Management/Upgrading-Cumulus-Linux.md

 ### Upgrade Notes

-*Package upgrade* always updates to the latest available release in the Cumulus Linux repository.
+*Package upgrade* always updates to the latest available release available for the switch ASIC in the Cumulus Linux repository.
 For example, if you are currently running Cumulus Linux 4.0.0 and run the `sudo -E apt-get upgrade` command on that switch, the packages are upgraded to the latest releases contained in the latest 4.y.z release.

 Because Cumulus Linux is a collection of different Debian Linux packages, be aware of the following: